"We don't stop playing because we grow old; we grow old because we stop playing."

 Initiating play means:

 Overcoming self-consciousness: The Lover stops worrying what others think.
-He'll look silly, dance first, laugh loudest without apology.
+He looks silly, dances first, laughs loudest without apology.

 Creating safety: The Lover helps others join without mockery or judgment.
-Mistakes and surprises are welcome here—they add to the magic.
+Mistakes and surprises are welcome.
+They add to the magic.

 Offering variety: The Lover suggests physical games, wordplay, creative expression, friendly competition.
 He keeps things fresh and unexpected.

-Including everyone: The Lover notices who's left out and draws them in with warmth.
-No one stays on the sidelines when he's present.
+Including everyone: The Lover notices who is left out and draws them in with warmth.
+No one stays on the sidelines when he is present.

 Following impulses: The Lover acts on playful ideas as they arise, without hesitation or need for perfection.